laravel/docs/horizon.md

 <a name="installation"></a>
 ## Installation

 > {note} Due to its usage of async process signals, Horizon requires PHP 7.1+.
+Secondly, you should ensure that your queue driver is set to `redis` in your `queue` configuration file.

 You may use Composer to install Horizon into your Laravel project: